irlnathan/s-assoc-docs/associations2.md

 #Why do we use associations?
 **Associations** provide a way to relate models together so finding, creating, updating, and deleting **instances** of them require less programming.

-##Configuring a <u>_one-way association_</u> between user and lead.
+##Configuring a <u>_one-way association_</u> between User and Lead.

-Let's say I want to be able to find, create, update and delete the user who has a particular lead.
-To accomplish this I could coinfigure the user `model` to look like this:
+Let's say I want to be able to find, create, update and delete the User who has a particular Lead.
+To accomplish this I could configure the User `model` to look like this:

 ```javascript
 attributes: {